marcjjbuchser/StreamTime/README.md

 5. **Add Video IDs**

-   Update the `videoIds` variable in `VideoViewModel.swift` with the actual video IDs you want to display:
+   Update the `videoIds` variable in `Config.swift` with the actual video IDs you want to display:

    ```swift
    let videoIds = "VideoID_01,VideoID_02,VideoID_03"